Tuesday, August 16th 2023

 Individual Competition and Team Competition

-°Each Fire Department in May enter one or more teams comprised of four unique members in the team competition.
+- Each Fire Department may enter one or more teams comprised of four unique members in the team competition.

 **Competing Team Requirements**

-°Individually acknowledged they are prepared to finish the challenge on the day of completion .
+- Individually acknowledged they are prepared to finish the challenge on the day of competition.

-(As many firefighter from each department may enter this competition.)
+Any firefighters from each department may enter this competition-no limit.